History of the Dominican Republic: Ulises Heureaux and U.S. protectorate

 Troops loyal to Vásquez overthrew Jimenes in 1903, but Vásquez was deposed by Jimenista General Alejandro Woss y Gil, who seized power for himself.
 The Jimenistas toppled his government, but their leader, Carlos Morales, refused to return power to Jimenes, allying with the Horacistas, and he soon faced a new revolt by his betrayed Jimenista allies.
-During the revolt, American warships bombarded insurgents in Santo Domingo for insulting the United States flag and damaging an American steamer.
+During the revolt, American warships bombarded insurgents in Santo Domingo after they insulted the United States flag and killed a U.S. Navy sailor.

 With the nation on the brink of defaulting, France, Germany, Italy and the Netherlands sent warships to Santo Domingo to press the claims of their nationals.
 In order to preempt military intervention, United States president Theodore Roosevelt introduced the Roosevelt Corollary to the Monroe Doctrine, declaring that the United States would assume responsibility for ensuring that the nations of Latin America met their financial obligations.

 In January 1905, under this corollary, the United States assumed administration of the Dominican Republic's customs.
 Under the terms of this agreement, a Receiver-General, appointed by the U.S. president, kept 55% of total revenues to pay off foreign claimants, while remitting 45% to the Dominican government.
 After two years, the nation's external debt was reduced from $40 million to $17 million.
 In 1907, this agreement was converted into a treaty, transferring control over customs receivership to the U.S. Bureau of Insular Affairs and providing a loan of $20 million from a New York bank as payment for outstanding claims, making the United States the Dominican Republic's only foreign creditor.
 In 1905, the Dominican Peso was replaced by the U.S. Dollar.

 In 1906, Morales resigned, and Horacista vice-president Ramón Cáceres became president.
 After suppressing a rebellion in the northwest by Jimenista General Desiderio Arias, his government brought political stability and renewed economic growth, aided by new American investment in the sugar industry.

 However, his assassination in 1911, for which Morales and Arias were at least indirectly responsible, once again plunged the republic into chaos.
 For two months, executive power was held by a civilian junta dominated by the chief of the army, General Alfredo Victoria.
 The surplus of more than 4 million pesos left by Cáceres was quickly spent to suppress a series of insurrections.
 He forced Congress to elect his uncle, Eladio Victoria, as president, but the latter was soon replaced by the neutral Archbishop Adolfo Nouel.
 After four months, Nouel resigned and was succeeded by Horacista Congressman José Bordas Valdez, who aligned with Arias and the Jimenistas to maintain power.